rubenvoss/devops-rails/README.md

 <br />

 # Setup your server
+With netcup Debian comes preinstalled.
 I recommend using Debian on your server, since it is easy to use and very stable.
 CentOS would be a good alternative if you want to learn REDHAT Linux.
-With netcup Debian comes preinstalled.
-On netcup, you will get and email with your servers IP Adress and a root password, that you can use to login.
+On netcup, you will get and email with your servers IP Adress and a root password.
-Now use SSH to login to your Server via the Command Line:
+Use this info to login with SSH:
 ```
 ssh root@123.456.78.0
 ```